Saturday, August 20, 2016

 Knight Lore

-AtariCrypt is all about the Atari ST/e computers but I shall make an exception for its big brother: the 32-Bit Atari Falcon.
-This is because I was recently contacted by Janez Valant (Swe, of YesCREW) and he mentioned a Falcon release of Knight Lore that might be cool for those who don't know about it.
+AtariCrypt is all about the Atari ST/e computers, but I shall make an exception for its big brother.
+I recently contacted Janez Valant (Swe from YesCREW), and he mentioned a Falcon release of Knight Lore, which might interest those unfamiliar with it.
 I was one of them.
 How did I not know about this game?

-There was a part of me that didn't believe Janez yet here it is running on my virtual Falcon (Hatari) and it's brilliant.
-I must admit that I'm saddened it doesn't run on the ST/e.
-Ignoring the tacky colours, I don't see why the ST cannot handle it.
-Perhaps somebody out there knows the answer but if it's because of the many colours - I'll be very angry lol.
+A part of me doubted Janez, but here it is running brilliantly on my virtual Falcon (Hatari).
+I’m sad it doesn’t work on the ST/e.
+Ignoring the tacky colours, I don’t understand why the ST can’t handle it.
+Someone must know the answer, but if it’s just because of the extra colours - I’ll be furious!

 Download Knight Lore and relive 1984 ZX Spectrum style!!